hjcolcord/cs-400-XTeam-85/proposal.md

 --if modify has been chosen

-What would you like to modify?
+What would you like to modify:

 N - change item name